mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

--   [ ]

--   [ ]

--   [ ] Configurable FeatureSet:

-    -   [ ] Filament Core Features

-    -   [ ] Moox Core Features

-    -   [ ] Community Features (not yet implemented

--   [ ] Configurable Presets

-    -   [ ] Add Shop, Blog etc.
+-   [ ] The create command

--   [ ] The create command is not as described in README, but nearby now, yet not all parameters are tested
+    -   [ ] Should work as in README, that is not fully tested right now

--   [ ] The create command does not migrate, throws an error.
-Should be fixed, just test it...
+    -   [ ] Should do preview "migrations" using DB directly, maybe not create migrations
+    -   [ ] Should have a new option --migration= instead of the second command (or another way to not maintain two commands?)

 -   [ ] DeleteCommand has flaws, leaves files, and the db?
 Not as described in README, it should delete all empty folders to stay clean

--   [ ] If already a migration, a migration and model exists ...?
-Command implemented but not yet tested, see builder docs below

 -   [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet